 Fever can be serious in children.
 Any infant under 30 days of age with even a very low grade fever must be evaluated immediately by an emergency medicine specialist or a pediatrician.
 Newborns have underdeveloped immune systems and can fall victim to very serious infections.
 Nearly all of these children must be hospitalized for further evaluation.
 Infants under 2 months of age are also at increased risk of serious infections and should also be evaluated by a physician.
 Children aged 2 month to 2 years with fever over 102.9 degree may be at risk for bacterial infections in their blood.
 The good news is that this risk has been falling rapidly in recent years thanks to specific vaccinations including the Hib vaccine and the Pneumococcus vaccine.
 Thanks to these vaccinations, the risk of serious bacterial infection in the 2 month to 2 year old group has fallen to under 1%.
 Children who are not immunized or who are under-immunized have nearly a five time great risk of serious bacterial infections in this age group.
 Our decision-making process of how to treat your child with fever will depend on your child’s symptoms, their age, the degree of fever, and their immunization status.

 Adults suffer from the same causes of fever as children.
 Upper respiratory tract infections are very common causes of fever in all ages.
 Contrary to popular belief, most upper respiratory tract infections do not need to be treated with antibiotics and can be managed with over the counter medications.
 Rhinitis, sinusitis, laryngitis, and bronchitis are all examples of upper respiratory tract infections.
 Pneumonia is a lower respiratory tract infection and is much more serious.
 Chest pain, shortness of breath, and weakness are all warning signs of pneumonia or a more serious problem.
 Most cases of outpatient acquired pneumonia can be managed with antibiotics and the patient can be sent home, but some patients require hospitalization and IV antibiotics.
 Risk factors for serious pneumonia include advanced age, recent hospitalization, immunosuppression (patient on cancer therapies, high dose steroids, or certain drugs to treat lupus or rheumatoid arthritis), or anyone with pre-existing lung disease such as COPD/emphysema or asthma.
 Patients at greater risk or who are experiencing weakness, shortness of breath, or chest pain should be seen in the emergency department right away.
 There are many causes of fever in adults ranging from the benign to very serious.
-Our board certified emergency medicine physicians can help determine the cause of your fever and provide the correct treatment.
+Our Emergency Medicine Residency-Trained Physicians can help determine the cause of your fever and provide the correct treatment.